The laptop lifestyle…

 - On a small boat near Cyprus managing your finances on your laptop

 - Eating a banana and watching a monkey jump from tree-to-tree in Costa Rica while you are posting on your blog.

 There are cons with the Laptop Lifestyle, but the pros far outweigh them, so scroll down and learn how to make your Laptop Lifestyle happen.

-These are in no certain order, so you may want to take notes and put them in the order that will work best for you.
+These ideas are listed in no certain order, so you may want to take notes and put them in the order that will work best for you.

 1: Buy & Read the Book: Living A Laptop Lifestyle